nomnomab/lc-rolling-giant/README.md

 - `CanSpawnInside` - If the Rolling Giant should spawn inside the dungeon
 - `CanSpawnOutside` - If the Rolling Giant should spawn outside
 - `DisableOutsideAtNight` - If the Rolling Giant will turn off if it is outside at night.
+- `MaxPerLevel` - The maximum amount of Rolling Giant's that can spawn in a level
 - `SpawnPosterIn` - Where the Rolling Giant poster scrap can spawn, separated by their chances of spawning
   - Vanilla caps at 100, but you can go farther.
   - This chance is also a weight, not a percentage